abraunegg/onedrive/docs/application-config-options.md

 _**Config Example:**_ `ip_protocol_version = "0"` or `ip_protocol_version = "1"` or `ip_protocol_version = "2"`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ In some environments where IPv4 and IPv6 are configured at the same time, this causes resolution and routing issues to Microsoft OneDrive.
+> In some environments where IPv4 and IPv6 are configured at the same time, this causes resolution and routing issues to Microsoft OneDrive.
 If this is the case, it is advisable to change 'ip_protocol_version' to match your environment.

 ### local_first
 _**Description:**_ This setting controls what the application considers the 'source of truth' for your data.
 By default, what is stored online will be considered as the 'source of truth' when syncing to your local machine.
 When using this option, your local data will be considered the 'source of truth'.